 Finally, numerous banking projects are surfacing that cultivate mutually beneficial partnerships with fintechs, such as BNP Paribas’ mobile platform OpenUp connecting innovative fintech startups with the bank to consider potential collaboration.
 Similar initiatives prove that banks and fintechs are coming closer together, and emerging technologies are enabling their convergence.

 The challenge for banks isn’t becoming “digital”—it’s providing value that is perceived to be in line with the cost—or better yet, providing value that consumers are comfortable paying for.Ron Shevlin, Cornerstone Advisors

 Finally, we reach the last critical component of digital transformation in banking—enabling technologies.
-It is possibly the trickiest part, as, on the one hand, IT spending in banks and financial institutions is expected to grow by 4.2% globally each year and reach over $290 billion in 2021 (Celent), and on the other hand, those organizations still lag with innovation.
+It is possibly the trickiest part, as, on the one hand, IT spending in banks and financial institutions is expected to grow by 6.1% in 2022 to $623 billion worldwide (Gartner), and on the other hand, those organizations still lag with innovation.

 While most banks understand that investing in digital transformation is the only way forward, they are hamstrung by aging legacy systems and have to resort to bolting mobile apps and online banking onto their complex and siloed back-office applications.
 This is a short-term fix; this outdated architecture has to go and be replaced by a new open digital platform.